Master Service Agreement for Supply Partners

-This Master Service Agreement for Supply Partners (“MSA”) is incorporated in and forms an integral part of the applicable Service Order entered between the Fyber entity that provides the applicable Service (“Fyber”, “we”) and the entity that uses such service, all as set forth in the applicable Service Order (“Supply Partner”, “you”) that was entered between the parties (each a “Party” and together the “Parties”).
+This Master Service Agreement for Supply Partners (“MSA”) is incorporated in and forms an integral part of the applicable Service Order entered between either Fyber GmbH or Fyber Monetization Ltd. (“Fyber” or “we”), each d/b/a “Digital Turbine” (as applicable) (“DT”) and the entity that uses such service, all as set forth in the applicable Service Order (“Supply Partner”, “you”) that was entered between the parties (each a “Party” and together the “Parties”).

 The following documents with are included this MSA as appendixes and form an integral part hereof, which together with the Service Order, form the agreement between Demand Partner and Fyber with respect to the Service provided by Fyber to Supply Partner under and in accordance with the terms of the applicable Service Order (the “Agreement”):